 The Geronimo Springs Museum constructs a comprehensive history of the county and its inhabitants.
 Collections include everything from fossils to a world-class pottery exhibit to historic Hispanic and Apache artifacts.
-The museum, a popular community resource, presents a thought-provoking speaker series from time to time.

 Permanent exhibits include the Southwestern pottery collection, mostly in the famous Mimbres and Tularosa style, dating from A.D.
 200 to A.D.
 1350.
 A life-size wax statue of Geronimo dominates the Apache room; artifacts, photographs and information about Apache life fill the space.